War in Afghanistan (2001–2021): 2021: End of US withdrawal, last Taliban offensive

-Airlifts and final US exit

-As the Taliban seized control on 15 August 2021, the need to evacuate populations vulnerable to the Taliban, including the interpreters and assistants who had worked with the coalition forces, ethnic minorities, and women, became urgent.
+As the Taliban seized control, the need to evacuate populations vulnerable to the Taliban, including the interpreters and assistants who had worked with the coalition forces, ethnic minorities, and women, became urgent.
 For more than two weeks, international diplomatic, military and civilian staff, as well as Afghan civilians, were airlifted out the country from Hamid Karzai International Airport.
 On 16 August Major General Hank Taylor confirmed that US air strikes had ended at least 24 hours earlier and that the focus of the US military at that point was maintaining security at the airport as evacuations continued.
-The final flight, a US Air Force C-17, departed at 3:29 pm ET, 11:59 p.m. in Kabul time, on 30 August 2021, marking the end of the American campaign in Afghanistan and followed by celebratory gunfire by Taliban.
-Many observers have noted this as the end of America's longest war in history.
+The final flight, a US Air Force C-17, departed at 3:29 p.m.
+ET, 11:59 p.m. in Kabul time, on 30 August, marking the end of the American campaign in Afghanistan.
+This marked the end of America's longest war.

 Impact

 Casualties

 According to the Costs of War Project at Brown University, the war killed 46,319 Afghan civilians in Afghanistan.
-However, the death toll is possibly higher due to unaccounted deaths by "disease, loss of access to food, water, infrastructure, and/or other indirect consequences of the war".
+However, the death toll is possibly higher due to unaccounted deaths by "disease, loss of access to food, water, infrastructure, and/or other indirect consequences of the war."
 A report titled Body Count put together by Physicians for Social Responsibility, Physicians for Global Survival and International Physicians for the Prevention of Nuclear War (IPPNW) concluded that 106,000–170,000 civilians have been killed as a result of the fighting in Afghanistan at the hands of all parties to the conflict.
+The Taliban suffered more than 80,000 killed among its fighters.

 The majority of civilian casualties were attributed to anti-government elements each year, though the figure varied from 61% to 80%, with the average hovering around 75% due to the Taliban and other anti-government elements.
 The United Nations Assistance Mission in Afghanistan (UNAMA) started publishing civilian casualty figures in 2008.
 These figures attribute approximately 41% of civilian casualties to government aligned forces in 2008; this percentage lowers to approximately 18% in 2015.

 Civilian deaths caused by non-Afghan Coalition forces were low later in the war after most foreign troops were withdrawn and the coalition shifted to airstrikes.
 For example, in 2015 pro-government forces caused 17% of civilian deaths and injuries – including United States and NATO troops, which were responsible for only 2% of the casualties.
 2016 had a similar 2% figure.
 Civilian deaths were higher as well in the latter part of the war, with 2015 and 2016 both consecutively breaking the record of annual civilian deaths according to the UN.

+A prospective study of injuries caused by anti-personnel IEDs was reported in BMJ Open.
+It showed the injuries to be far worse with IEDs than with landmines, causing multiple limb amputations and lower body mutilation.
+In an accompanying press release, BMJ considered the anti-personnel IED to cause 'superfluous injury and unnecessary suffering'.
+Use of weapons that cause superfluous injury and unnecessary suffering is considered a war crime.